Honkai Impact 3rd: Fire MOTH

-A member of the 13 Flamechasers of the Previous Era and ranked 11th, codenamed "Stars."
+Griseo is a member of the 13 Flamechasers of the Previous Era and ranked 11th, codenamed "Stars".
 The youngest of the Flamechasers, she is a painter with a beaming curiosity.
 She has taken on a Discipline (mental seal) to make her focus on painting and to not think about the tragedies all around her, which were common in the Previous Era.